1. They Might As Well Call It Justice League: I’m So Sorry I Hurt You, Baby! Please Take Me Back!

 However, I’m more inclined to step back from it all and marvel at the existence of these set reports in the first place.
 I cannot remember the last time a movie of this magnitude not only invited reporters to visit the set this early in production but also did not place any kind of blackout restrictions on when they could publish their reports.
 Usually these kinds of set visits occur, are written up and then the editors sit on them for months until the studio allows them to move ahead with publication during a time which is more advantageous for publicity purposes.
 Not in this case.
 These reporters were literally on set four days ago.

 The message seems remarkably transparent: this is straight-up damage control.
 BvS stunk, and WB knows that now.
 They want to take back control of the news cycle (i.e., so many rumors of behind the scenes turmoil), and start building up positive buzz leading into Comic-Con, BvS’s home video release and Suicide Squad.
 That way, they might essentially get their “Do-over!” on this wobbly cinematic universe they’ve started.
-So, they opened up their doors to reporters and walked them through a very controlled atmosphere with a very consistent message from all the principle parties: We’re sorry.
+So, they opened up their doors to reporters and walked them through a very controlled atmosphere with a very consistent message from all the principal parties: We’re sorry.
 This time will be better.

 Cool, but, dude, this movie’s almost 18 months away.
 You’re only a month into filming it.
 Let’s talk more about Suicide Squad and Wonder Woman because those will be fresher in our minds than BvS by the time we actually see (or choose not to see) Justice League.